Donald M. Street Jr.

 Because of old age and size, many of the older surveyors will not (or often are not capable) of going up the mast and doing a complete rig survey.

-We insist on a complete rig survey, if the surveyor does not want to go up the mast, have the surveyor hire the local rigger to do the rig survey.
+Underwriters usually insist on a complete rig survey.
+If the surveyor does not want to go up the mast, have the surveyor hire the local rigger to do the rig survey.

-There have been number of losses where stainless chainplates which were buried in fiberglass become corroded and failed; the underwriter often denied the claims as most underwriters will not pay out if the loss is due to corrosion.
+There have been number of losses where stainless chainplates which were buried in fiberglass had become corroded and failed.If this happens many underwriters have denied the claims as most policies not state there is no coverage if the loss has been caused by corrosion.

-We do insure Catamarans although the underwriters do not like them and the insurance rate is not cheap.
+It is possible to organize insurance for Catamarans but most underwriters do not like them, thus the insurance rate is not cheap.

 For last months Article: Towboat Hitches go to Article page at the top of this page.